- Searching for Data

 Now we know the exact search terms, so we can get precisely the vectors we need, free from any extraneous data:

 # get census data vectors for full and part time work # get vectors and labels work_vectors_labels <- search_census_vectors("full year, full time", "CA16") %>% union(search_census_vectors("part year and/or part time", "CA16")) %>% filter(type != "Total") %>% select(1:3) %>% mutate(label = str_remove(label, ".*, |.*and/or ")) %>% mutate(type = fct_drop(type)) %>% setNames(c("vector", "gender", "type")) # extract vectors work_vectors <- work_vectors_labels$vector

-Note how this code differs from the code with which we extracted labor force involvement rates: since we need the data to be sub-divided both by the type of work and by gender (hence no “Total” values here), we create a dataframe that assigns respective labels to each vector number.
+Note how this code differs from the code with which we extracted labor force involvement rates: since we need the data to be sub-divided both by the type of work and by gender (hence no “Total” values here), we are creating a dataframe that assigns respective labels to each vector number.
 This work_vectors_labels dataframe will supply categorical labels to be attached to the data retrieved with get_census.

 Also, note these three lines: